BalancerMaxis/multisig-ops/docs/Buffer-Documentation/Initializing-Buffers.md

 amount: 50000000000000000000000
 expiration: 1735128000

-We can get the time stamp from https://www.epochconverter.com/ , as long as it is far enough in the future of our execution date we will not have any issues.
+We can get the timestamp from https://www.epochconverter.com/ , as long as it is far enough in the future of our execution date we will not have any issues.
 The initialization transaction will work until after that time.

 ![Approve the Buffer Router to spend USDe via Permit2](Approve-BufferRouter-via-Permit2.png)